Trepan-Debuggers/remake/docs/features.rst

 If you are interested in learning about how GNU Make works, you might find it easier to start out working with this code because it has been simplified as a result of the removal of lesser-used OS's (from the standpoint of GNU Make use).

-In contrast to GNU Make, we don't even attempt to support:
+We don't even attempt to support:

 * VMS (whether on VAX_ or the OpenVMS_  variant)
 * DOS (with or without EMX_ and DJGCC_),
 * native MS/Windows,
 * acornOS_
+* Amiga_,
+* OS2_
+* MINIX_,
 * RiscOS_
 * Xenix_
-* Amiga_, or
-* OS2_

 This is 2020, not the late 1970-80's.
-And yes, you can find C-preprocessor checks and C code in GNU Make for all of the above.
+Although GNU make is phasing some of these out out you can find C-preprocessor checks and C code in GNU Make for the above.

 By eliminating support for the above, thousands of lines of code in support of the above has been removed.

 And the remaining code is easier to read.

 Sure, it has annoyed (and still annoys?) those who still work on and develop on the above.
 I get it.
-If it is any consolation, there is still GNU Make for such people.
+If it is any consolation, there is still GNU Make or GNU Make in older versions for such people.

 However the *way* this code has been added makes already difficult-code to read even more difficult.